maximeYon/MMD/tools/readme.txt

-This folder contains math-related functions.
+This folder contains various tools that are useful in the context of designing or analysing multidimensional dMRI data, e.g.,  math-related functions.

-It is currently named "acq" but will be renamed to "maths" later